 As long as your contributions and their earnings stay in your individual account, you do not pay taxes on your contributions or their earnings.
 To continue to defer taxes on the value of your individual account, you may also elect to roll over all or a part of an eligible rollover distribution to another qualified plan, a tax qualified annuity, IRA, or qualified state and local government plan which accepts rollovers.
+An eligible rollover distribution includes your pre-tax contributions, after-tax contributions and employer contributions.
 Effective January 1, 2010, the Plan will also permit you to transfer an eligible rollover distribution to a Roth IRA, although you should contact a tax advisor about how such a transfer may be treated for federal income tax purposes.
 These rollover rules are also applicable to pre-retirement death benefits payable to a surviving spouse.

-If you (or your surviving spouse in the case of a pre-retirement death benefit) choose not to roll over an eligible rollover distribution, the Plan is required to withhold 20 percent of the distribution for federal income taxes.
-This withholding will be used to pay income taxes due on your benefit payment.
+If you (or your surviving spouse in the case of a pre-retirement death benefit) choose not to roll over an eligible rollover distribution, the Plan is required to withhold 20 percent of the distribution for federal income taxes and a percentage for state income taxes where required This withholding will be used to pay income taxes due on your benefit payment.
 Additional taxes may be required at the time you file your income taxes for the year in which you receive the lump sum payment.
 Taxes on the earnings from your after-tax account are payable upon distribution.

-Effective January 1, 2009, a pre-retirement death benefit to a surviving nonspouse beneficiary will be treated as an eligible rollover distribution if the beneficiary requests that the Plan transfer a lump sum death benefit directly to an "inherited IRA."
+Effective January 1, 2009, a pre-retirement death benefit to a surviving non- spouse beneficiary will be treated as an eligible rollover distribution if the beneficiary requests that the Plan transfer a lump sum death benefit directly to an "inherited IRA".